suwasthi/NearAid/README.md

 # NearAid
 **Smart Helmet Emergency Assistant App**

 NearAid is a mobile application designed to work with a smart helmet system.
 In the event of an accident, the app detects the GPS location, finds the nearest hospital using the Google Places API, and sends the hospital contact number to the microcontroller (ESP32) via Bluetooth.
+It provides quick, reliable access to emergency services, reducing response time in accidents and enhancing rider safety through real-time monitoring and communication.